 A decentralized payment system must not depend on a single person’s decisions, even if this person is a core developer.
-Hard constants and magic numbers in the code deter the system’s evolution and therefore should be eliminated (or at least be cut down to the minimum).
+Hard constants and magic numbers in the code determine the system’s evolution which reduces the outsides influence to the minimum.
 Every crucial limit (like max block size or min fee amount) should be re-calculated based on the system’s previous state.
 Therefore, it always changes adaptively and independently, allowing the network to develop on it’s own.

 DinastyCoin has the following parameters which adjust automatically for each new block: